customd/Laravel-Helpers/README.md

     }
 ```

-By listening to that event and then checking our `dontblockSendSend()` method on our notification, we can do in-the-moment checks as the notification is being handled to see if it’s still valid.
+By listening to that event and then checking our `blockSending()` method on our notification, we can do in-the-moment checks as the notification is being handled to see if it’s still valid.
 You can even access the `$notifiable` object, which allows you to check fresh data about the user or entity you’re notifying.

 ## Credits